Bar Harbor (CDP), Maine: Geography

 The Bar Harbor CDP consists of the main urban center of the town of Bar Harbor.
-The CDP is located on Mount Desert Island at (44.385904, −68.209514), in the eastern part of the town.
+The CDP is located on Mount Desert Island in the eastern part of the town.
 The CDP is bordered to the northeast by Frenchman Bay, including the actual Bar Harbor cove, to the west by Paradise Hill Road and to the south by Park Loop Road and Bear Brook.
 The western and southern margins of the CDP are within Acadia National Park.
 The CDP extends northwest along Route 3 and the Frenchman Bay shoreline as far as Hulls Cove.

 Maine State Route 3 is the primary road through the community, leading northwest 11 mi to the bridge to the mainland at Mount Desert Narrows and 20 mi to Ellsworth.
 Route 3 leads south from Bar Harbor 12 mi through Acadia National Park to Northeast Harbor.
 Maine State Route 233 leads west from Bar Harbor 8 mi to Somesville.

 According to the United States Census Bureau, the CDP has a total area of 3.2 square miles (8.2 km^{2}), all land.